tdongsi/spark/README.md

 # spark
-Apache Spark, PySpark, Data Science, Machine Learning, and so on.
+Scala, Apache Spark, PySpark, Data Science, Machine Learning, and so on.